Socialist Labour Party (UK): History

-Arthur Scargill founded the Socialist Labour Party in 1996 as a reaction to Tony Blair's abandonment of Clause IV in the Labour Party's manifesto a year earlier, widely interpreted as a final rejection of a commitment to public ownership.
+The Socialist Labour Party was founded in 1996 by Arthur Scargill.
+The party was founded as a reaction to Tony Blair's abandonment of Clause IV in the Labour Party's manifesto a year earlier, widely interpreted as a final rejection of a commitment to public ownership.
 The SLP advocates the nationalisation of leading industries privatised under Conservative Prime Minister Margaret Thatcher during the 1980s.

 In 2004, a purge of a Marxist-Leninist faction, the previously external Association of Communist Workers, over the issue of lack of support for relations with North Korea, led to the formation of the Communist Party of Great Britain (Marxist–Leninist).

 The party attracted trade union figures such as Mick Rix and Bob Crow.

 So far, the party's only councillors have been defectors from Labour.
 In early-2014, three Labour councillors in Barking and Dagenham attracted attention by joining the SLP though all those who crossed the floor subsequently lost their seats at the 2014 United Kingdom local elections to Labour.

 On 2 April 2019, two Labour Party councillors sitting on Hartlepool Borough Council, one of them the ceremonial mayor, defected to the SLP; complaining of racism and homophobia within Hartlepool Constituency Labour Party (CLP).
 Another councillor resigned and joined the party after being suspended by Hartlepool CLP amidst claims he helped one of the defectors in his election campaign.
 The defections gave the Socialist Labour Party its first councillors since 2014.
 While in the 2019 United Kingdom local elections both Hartlepool councillors lost their seats, a week later, with Labour having lost overall control of the council, the SLP gained a further three councillors, including the leader of the council.
 However, the party contested only one Hartlepool seat at the 2021 local elections, finishing in last place, and no longer has any elected representation.

 The Socialist Labour Party campaigned for the United Kingdom to Leave the European Union at the 2016 United Kingdom European Union membership referendum.
 The party had also previously advocated a unilateral withdrawal from the membership bloc without invoking Article 50.